OwenRichards1/ms-identity-node/README.md

 The samples are grouped into several main categories, each corresponding to a common application scenario:

-- `ms-identity-javascript-nodejs-console/` – Node.js console/daemon applications
+- `1-server-side/` – Node.js & Express web applications, console apps, and daemon applications
-- `ms-identity-javascript-nodejs-desktop/` – Electron desktop applications
+- `2-client-side/` – Client-side applications (React SPAs with BFF pattern)
-- `ms-identity-javascript-nodejs-tutorial/` – Multi-chapter tutorial for Node.js & Express web apps, including authentication, authorization, deployment, access control, and advanced scenarios
+- `3-desktop/` – Desktop applications (Electron apps)
-- `ms-identity-node/` – Standalone Express web app sample
+- `5-advanced/` – Advanced scenarios including Backend for Frontend (BFF) architectures

 Each scenario folder contains one or more samples, each with its own README and instructions.